 Reduce the complexity of a work by breaking down a work item into multiple steps.
 This allows the completion of work gradually from one stage to the next.

-Action artifacts are the heart of work items in that they define the actions to perform.
-A rich set of actions can be defined for a wide range of purposes:
+Action artifacts are at the heart of work items because they define the actions to be performed.
+A rich set of actions can be defined for a wide range of purposes.

 Provide guidance to process workers on how to complete a step.
 Document the instructions and include examples.
 You can write with rich text and include images and URLs in the content.